22nd Division (United Kingdom)

 The 22nd Division was an infantry division of the British Army during World War I, raised in September 1914, from men volunteering for Lord Kitchener's New Armies.
 The division moved to France in September 1915, but it was transferred to Greece only one month later.
 It served in the Balkans Campaign for the duration of the First World War.

 The 22nd Division's insignia was a solid black bar.

 Unit history

+Officers and non-commissioned officers of "C" Company, 9th (Service) Battalion, King's Own Royal Regiment (Lancaster), at Aldershot, Hampshire, August 1915.

-The Division was one of the six created for the Third New Army on 13 September 1914.
+The 22nd Division was one of the six created for the Third New Army on 13 September 1914.

 It moved to France in early September 1915 and then to Salonika in October 1915 seeing action in the Retreat from Serbia in December 1915, the Battle of Horseshoe Hill in August 1916, the Battle of Machukovo in September 1916 and the Battle of Doiran in April / May 1917.

-The Division was disbanded by 31 March 1919.
+The 22nd Division was disbanded by 31 March 1919.

 Order of Battle

 The following units served with the division: